 What type of insurance do you take?

 Family to Family is an out of network provider.
 This means we do not accept insurance, Medicare or Medicaid.
 Payment is due at the time of service via credit card. cash or check.
 Patients are given a receipt that clearly identifies the appropriate service codes (CPT) and diagnostic codes (ICD-10) that they can send into their insurance company.
 Patients are reimbursed directly by their insurance company or their payment is applied to their deductible depending on their health insurance policy.
+There may be services provided that do not carry a CPT code or are not covered by insurance such as “health coaching”.
 Conventional Labs can be billed directly to your insurance by the Labcorp or paid directly to FTF at a discounted rate if you do not have lab benefits.

 What does it mean to be an out of network provider?
 Why are you out of network?